CaiGroup/dna-seqfish-plus/readme.md

 Free for non-commercial and academic research.
 The software is bound by the licensing rules of California Institute of Technology (Caltech)

 ## Acknowledgments
-* Yodai Takei - writing, debugging, cleaning code
+Yodai Takei

+Image Processing Team
 * Sheel Shah - decoding, spot finding, and 3D radial center
 * Nico Pierson - writing, cleaning, debugging, and validating code
 * Jonathan White - fiduciary alignment